 Platform as a Service (PaaS) is a category of Cloud-based Services that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining on-premise infrastructure traditionally associated with developing and delivering an application.

-The USC will adopt and use Cloud-based Services subject to evaluation similar to any other ICT service but only after the additional issues associated with this delivery model, such as information privacy and security have been considered and the risk profile identified and mitigation strategies developed.
+The University will adopt and use Cloud-based Services subject to evaluation similar to any other ICT service but only after the additional issues associated with this delivery model, such as information privacy and security have been considered and the risk profile identified and mitigation strategies developed.

 3.1 Total cost of ownership

 The total cost of ownership, with an emphasis on shifting costs from capital to recurring expenditure, must be taken into consideration in the procurement or adoption of all information technology and associated services.
 While the use of Cloud-based Services may reduce the initial cost impediment to implementing new systems the total cost of ownership must be of prime consideration when comparing Cloud-based Services with internally hosted services.